 What Is Criminology?

 Criminology is a branch of sociology and has, in effect, been studied in one way or another for thousands of years.
-It has only been relatively recently, though, that it has been recognized as a scientific discipline in its own right.
+Despite its long history, it has only been relatively recently that criminology has been recognized as a scientific discipline in its own right.

 Criminologists look at a broad range of topics related to crime.
 They are dedicated to studying not only the causes of crime but the social impact as well.